coding-enthusiastic/responsive-web-design/NOTES.md

 + `:root {}` is the highest level element in html and css.
 If you declare anything inside it, you can call it anywhere in css.

 + `var()` is use to declare a variable in css.
 Normally its declared in `:root()` selector to access it everywhere.
-If you declare a variabe inside a chid, you wont be able to access it outside of it.
+If you declare a variable inside a chid, you wont be able to access it outside of it.

 + `--name: value` is the syntax for variable declaration